-- The configuration must be tested with expected peak workloads. - The bandwidth between sites must be at least sized to meet the peak workload requirements while maintaining the maximum latency specified above.
+- The bandwidth between sites must be at least sized to meet the peak workload requirements while maintaining the maximum latency specified above.
 The peak workload requirement must be evaluated by considering the average write workload over a period of 1 minute or less plus the required synchronisation copy bandwidth.
-With no synchronisation copies active and no write IO disks in Metro Mirror or Global Mirror relationships the SVC protocols will operate with only 400 Kbps (Kilo-bits per second) of bandwidth but the true bandwidth required for the link can only be determined by considering the peak write bandwidth to Virtual Disks participating in Metro Mirror or Global Mirror relationships and adding to it the peak synchronisation copy bandwidth. - If the link between the sites is configured with redundancy so that it can tolerate single failures then the link must be sized so that the bandwidth and latency statements continue to hold true even during such single failure conditions. - The channel must not be used for links between nodes in a single cluster.
-Using long distance links within a single cluster is not supported and can lead to IO errors and loss of access.
-Long distance links can be used only for inter-cluster linking. - The configuration is tested to simulate failure of the primary site (to test the recovery capabilities and procedures) including eventual failback to the primary site from the secondary. - The configuration is tested to confirm that any failover mechanisms in the inter-cluster links interoperate satisfactorily with SVC. - All other SVC configuration requirements are met.
+With no synchronisation copies active and no write IO disks in Metro Mirror or Global Mirror relationships the SVC protocols will operate with the bandwidth indicated in the table above, but the true bandwidth required for the link can only be determined by considering the peak write bandwidth to Virtual Disks participating in Metro Mirror or Global Mirror relationships and adding to it the peak synchronisation copy bandwidth. - If the link between the sites is configured with redundancy so that it can tolerate single failures then the link must be sized so that the bandwidth and latency statements continue to hold true even during such single failure conditions. - The channel must not be used for links between nodes in a single cluster.
+Using long distance links within a single cluster is not supported and can lead to IO errors and loss of access. - The configuration is tested to simulate failure of the primary site (to test the recovery capabilities and procedures) including eventual failback to the primary site from the secondary. - The configuration is tested to confirm that any failover mechanisms in the inter-cluster links interoperate satisfactorily with SVC. - All other SVC configuration requirements are met.
 Particular attention is drawn to the rules surrounding interoperability between fibre channel switches from different vendors.
 The presence of a fibre channel extender does not change the restrictions on the interoperability of different vendors' products in SVC configurations.
 The fibre channel extender should be treated as a normal link when reasoning about interoperability rules.